 Taylor’s College Sri Hartamas students raised RM69,000 for three children’s homes in 8th edition of annual charity run.READ MORE

-Taylor’s College Lakeside Campus Cambridge A-Levels Student Council organise a dialogue session, titled "Nationbuilding: The role of Student Associations"READ MORE
+Taylor’s College Lakeside Campus Cambridge A Level Student Council organises a dialogue session, titled "Nationbuilding: The Role of Student Associations".READ MORE

-Say you’ve already figured out which college you’d like to visit but would still like to know more?
-Then it’s time to head over to a college counsellor to help you go over the finer details.READ MORE
+Figured out which college you’d like to visit but would still like to know more?
+Head over to a college counsellor to help you go over the finer details.READ MORE